Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

 and

-When the internal measure $\nu$ is clear from context, we will frequently write `\text{Loeb measurable}' (in the contexts of both sets and functions) to mean measurable with respect to the corresponding Loeb space $(\mathfrak{T}, L(\mathcal{A}), L\nu)$.
-Note that the Loeb sigma algebra $L(\mathcal{A})$, as defined above, depends on the original internal measure $\nu$ on $(\mathfrak{T}, \mathcal{A})$---we will use appropriate notation such as $L_\nu(\mathcal{A})$ to indicate this dependence if there is any chance of confusion regarding the original measure inducing the Loeb sigma algebra.
-If we use the notation $L(\mathcal{A})$, then it is understood that a specific internal measure $\nu$ has been fixed on $(\mathfrak{T}, \mathcal{A})$ during that discussion.
+When the internal finitely additive measure $\nu$ is clear from context, we will frequently write `\text{Loeb measurable}' (in the contexts of both sets and functions) to mean measurable with respect to the corresponding Loeb space $(\mathfrak{T}, L(\mathcal{A}), L\nu)$.
+Note that the Loeb sigma algebra $L(\mathcal{A})$, as defined above, does on the choice of $\nu$---we will use appropriate notation such as $L_\nu(\mathcal{A})$ to indicate this dependence if there is any chance of confusion regarding the original measure inducing the Loeb sigma algebra.
+If we use the notation $L(\mathcal{A})$, then it is understood that a specific internal finitely additive measure $\nu$ has been fixed on $(\mathfrak{T}, \mathcal{A})$ during that discussion.